Harshcreator/promptly/shell-assistant/README.md

    cargo run --workspace --bin cli
    ```

+## Testing
+The project includes several test scripts to verify functionality:

+1. Basic usage examples are in `tests/test_script.md`.

+2. To test the LLM backend functionality:
+   - For Windows: Run `./tests/test_llm_backends.ps1`
+   - For Linux/macOS: Run `./tests/test_llm_backends.sh`

+3. A mock flow test example is available in `tests/mock_test.md`.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.